dorbivas/Pacman/readMe.txt

 After losing all souls retry will give you 3 extra brand new souls.

 modes:
+save mode: we decided we want to record only full sessions so exit in save mode won't be allowed.
-save mode - if you lose in save mode and you wish to retry you will be saving the new attempt (overwrite) load \ silent mode will load all saved .steps file by chronological order 01 to 03. load will run x2 faster and silent x100~ (no sleep at all).
+(in out game 3 boards will be recorded) if you lose in save mode you will automatically retry with 3 souls and record current board again.

+load \ silent mode will load all saved .steps file by chronological order 01 to 03. load will run x2 faster and silent x100~ (no sleep at all).